Hydroponic Farming Cost and Profit Analysis:

-To overcome the high set up and maintenance costs of the hydroponic system there has been a system developed called the ‘simplified hydroponics’.
-This system was launched by Ms Peggy Bradley in the United States and was brought to India under the name of ‘Pet Bharo’ programme.
-The main aim of the institute of Simplified Hydroponics was to relieve people from poverty and hunger.
-As it was launched in India the core purpose of the project was to empower the disadvantaged class of people by training, educating, motivating and micro-financing them to have a sustainable means of livelihood.
+To overcome the high setup and maintenance costs of the hydroponic system there has been a system developed called the ‘simplified hydroponics’.
+This system was launched by Ms. Peggy Bradley in the United States and was brought to India under the name of the ‘Pet Bharo’ program.
+The main aim of the Institute of Simplified Hydroponics was to relieve people from poverty and hunger.
+As it was launched in India the core purpose of the project was to empower the disadvantaged class of people by training, educating, motivating, and micro-financing them to have a sustainable means of livelihood.
 This method of simplified hydroponics can be initiated in a small area and gets adapted to the conditions of urban areas.
-This method favours the people in the following ways.
+This method favors the people in the following ways.

 - Isolation from the soil and cultivation at a convenient level.